instrumental-products/agent-os/commands/execute-task.md

----
+# Execute Task

-description: Execute the next task
+Execute the next task.
-globs:
-alwaysApply: false
----

 Refer to the instructions located in @~/.agent-os/instructions/execute-task.md